 In May 2017, Natspec launched the National Student Voice Parliament.
 This Parliament has been established in partnership with NUS and will work to gather and promote the voice of students from Natspec colleges and to achieve a number of goals including:

-- To gather, promote & share the high-quality student voice activities of individual colleges to improve sector-wide practice
+- To gather, promote and share the high-quality student voice activities of individual colleges to improve sector-wide practice

 - To ensure that the voice of students is heard and valued at a national level

-- To help students from different colleges talk to each other about issues that are important to them; such as access to services, funding, transport, curriculum, future opportunities, sex & relationships and discrimination
+- To help students from different colleges talk to each other about issues that are important to them; such as access to services, funding, transport, curriculum, future opportunities, sex and relationships and discrimination

 - To give students experience of travelling to other places, working at a national level with partner organisations to use their voices and influence decision makers